What is psychoanalysis?

 Reporting Dreams, Day Dreams, “Flash” thoughts and Fantasies

 Like free associations, dreams, day dreams, ‘flash thoughts’ and fantasies are other ways to access feelings and thoughts that are outside of our conscious awareness.
 So, individuals in psychoanalysis are asked to report them.
 Also, both analysand and psychoanalyst attend to the meaning of “slips of the tongue” and to the individual’s demeanor.
 Notably, Freud characterized dreams as, “the royal road to the unconscious”.
-The idea in psychoanalysis is that we are motivated or driven by conflictual aspects of ourselves that are outside of our awareness, the goal of analysis is to make the unconscious conscious.
-Since an aim of psychoanalysis is to gain a window into the individual’s unconscious.
+Often, conflicts outside of our awareness drive us.
+The goal of analysis is to make the unconscious conscious.
+Psychoanalysis attempts to gain a window into the individual’s unconscious.
 Saying what comes to mind, reporting dreams, describing fantasies and avoiding censorship allows both analyst and analysand to become increasingly aware of the individual’s unconscious fantasies and beliefs.
+As unconscious fantasies and beliefs become more explicit change occurs.

 If you are interested in a psychoanalytic approach but feel that your concerns warrant a less intensive approach, consider seeking a consultation with a psychoanalyst.
 A careful psychoanalytic assessment will help you to clarify whether analysis is warranted or whether your difficulties might yield to a once, twice or three times a week (insight-oriented) psychoanalytic (aka psychodynamic) psychotherapy.
 Most psychoanalysts provide psychotherapy as well as analysis.
 Typically, they are highly proficient at both.
 So, they are in an ideal position to provide a consultation and make a recommendation to you.